vGHC 21 Tracks

 - Managing an academic career, from emerging to emerita: navigating various career paths (tenure track, non-tenure track, administrative track, etc.), work-life balance, mentoring students and junior colleagues, networking, getting research funding, publishing research results, finding and maintaining productive collaborations, leadership development, course development, managing large courses, developing a teaching style, finding service opportunities, life after tenure, etc.

 - Institutional support for a diverse workforce: effective policies for an inclusive environment, support for dual-career couples, flexible tenure and promotion policies, parental leave policies, part-time and shared positions, diverse recruitment and hiring strategies, etc.

-NEW!
-Finally, we also welcome industry-led and/or academia-industry collaboration submissions that can be of interest to the academic community.
-Submissions may originate from either academics or their industry partners, but they must be focused on academia.
+- Industry-led and/or academia-industry collaboration submissions that can be of interest to the academic community.
+Submissions must be focused on academia.

 Academics who wish to make full presentations of a technical nature are encouraged to submit their ideas in the technical tracks.

 The AI Track provides a place for researchers and practitioners to present and discuss the latest research results, novel tools, practical experiences, and technical challenges.
 As this is a technical track, we welcome presentations and workshops and do not encourage panel proposals.
 We welcome discussions on ethical considerations of your work; for example, see this paper presented at NeurIPS conference workshop for a discussion of its broader impact.